-With trade disputes escalating, the rate of business failures accelerating and other economic indicators suggesting the next recession may be on its way, the global business outlook appears increasingly turbulent.
+With the rate of business failures accelerating and economic indicators suggesting a double dip recession may be on its way, the global business outlook continues to be turbulent.

-We believe corporates that prepare for any downturn with robust risk and credit management should be taking a closer look at non-cancellable trade credit insurance to protect cash flows from their client base should tough times come.
+We believe that as corporates have adapted to this changing environment with robust risk and credit management tools they should be taking a closer look at non-cancellable trade credit insurance to protect cash flows from their client base.

 The role of non-cancellable insurance

-While companies can’t change the macroeconomic environment they operate in, they do have control over their own credit risk management – and by extension the kind of trade credit insurance they buy.
+While companies can’t change the macroeconomic or indeed local environment they operate in, they do have control over their own credit risk management – and by extension the kind of Trade Credit Insurance they buy.

 This provides certainty to policy holders that once a credit limit is established it will remain in place for a specific time – usually the duration of the policy – unless the insured requests otherwise.

-Underwriters are able to extend the additional protection of non-cancellable cover to customers with strong credit management.
-The product is therefore available predominantly for larger companies that already have sophisticated risk and credit management strategies in place or mid-sized companies who are willing to strengthen those capabilities by utilising online platforms.
+The product is available for larger companies that already have sophisticated risk and credit management strategies in place who are happy to risk share, or mid-sized companies who are willing to strengthen those capabilities by utilising online platforms.

 This is different to cancellable or whole turnover policies under which policy holders effectively rely on their insurer to take control of their credit management.